-IS 331 IS 360 COBOL ASSEMBLER 5 Qtr.
+EC 600 Economic Analysis 5 Qtr.
 Hrs.
-5 Qtr.
+MN 600 Essentials of Management & Marketing 5 Qtr.
 Hrs.

-Total Languages 10 Qtr.
-Hrs.

-Basic Program

-EC 600 MN 600 QM 610 Economic Analysis Essentials of Management & Marketing Business & Economic Statistics I 5 Qtr.
-Hrs.
-5 Qtr.
-Hrs.
-5 Qtr.
+QM 610 Business & Economic Statistics I 5 Qtr.
 Hrs.
 Total Basic Program 15 Qtr.
 Hrs.

 Students who have an adequate background in any of the basic program courses may be exempted from the course by the Graduate Screening Committee or the Dean, School of Business.